 The original script reportedly focused on a three-man team comprising of Aykroyd as Raymond Stantz, Eddie Murphy as Winston Zeddemore, and John Belushi as Peter Venkman.

 However, after Belushi’s tragic death, Aykroyd teamed up with Harold Ramis and Ivan Reitman to rework the first draft.
 The talented trio revised the screenplay during a three-week writing retreat at Martha’s Vineyard.

 4. A Special Effects Company Was Founded for the Film

 Ghostbusters’ green blob with a gluttonous appetite and the film’s free-roaming library lady are just two of the beings born out of the vortex of special effects that ooze onto the screen like ectoplasm.

+The ’80s was a golden time for filmmaking.
+Many of the special effects companies were booked out with major projects, such as Indiana Jones and the Temple of Doom and Star Wars: Return of the Jedi™.
 Consequently, Ivan Reitman enlisted Industrial Light and Magic alum Richard Edlund to set up a special visual effects company of their own after convincing Columbia to team up with Metro-Goldwyn-Mayer to fund it.

 3. An Alternate Plan for the Stay Puft Marshmallow Man

 The Stay Puft Marshmallow Man was originally meant to emerge from the ocean, illustrating the size of the white mallow next to the Statue of Liberty.
 However, the scene presented difficulties, so the filmmakers devised an alternative entrance.